SU Students Earn Film Internships in New York

 SALISBURY, MD—Laura Moriarty’s novel The Chaperone is about a woman who escorts a 15-year-old girl from Wichita to New York, where the young lady begins her ascendancy in show business.

-Salisbury University’s Leslie Yarmo might not be an official chaperone – she’s an associate professor in the Theatre and Dance Department – but she is committed to mentoring and nurturing young adults on campus and off.
+Salisbury University’s Leslie Yarmo might not be an official chaperone – she’s an associate professor in the Music, Theatre and Dance Department – but she is committed to mentoring and nurturing young adults on campus and off.
 Frequently the “off” involves guiding them from Salisbury to NYC, where, over the summer, two of Yarmo’s current students, Bailey Kirk and Kimberly Brown, interned on a movie set and one of her former students, Mihret Asfera, joined them as a production assistant.
 And in a meta-twist, they worked on a big-screen adaptation of The Chaperone.

 “It is the third year in a row my students are obtaining internships in New York films,” Yarmo said.
 “And they are leading to real jobs in the film and TV industry.”